Lessons Learned

 Student School Supplies: Another Reason to Go 1:1

-Ever try to buy all the papers, pencils, binders, etc. your child needs for school during Ramadan?
-Ever move your family half way around the world to find box after box of student tests, papers, journals, mind maps, etc. in your shipment when you have no storage space in your new home?
-International educators can smile at our family’s situation but it gets to the universal point of families buying school supplies wherever they live.
+Ever try to buy all the papers, pencils, binders, etc., your child needs for school during Ramadan?
+Ever move your family halfway around the world to find box after box of student tests, papers, journals, mind maps, etc., in your shipment when you have no storage space in your new home?

 Having spent a good part of Saturday at the very crowded market where families were shopping in mass to get home to break their fasts, we felt a bit of stress working through the various teacher requests for school supplies.
-Adding in the mass of papers, worksheets, notebooks and binders our sons had from their previous school, I scratched my head realizing just how simple things had been at my 1:1 laptop school in Taiwan.
+Adding in the mass of papers, worksheets, notebooks, and binders our sons had from their previous school, I scratched my head, realizing just how simple things had been at my 1:1 laptop school in Taiwan.

 Computer Cameras and Presentation Skills